Add or remove www from a domain

 • www.example.com

 You can add or remove 'www' using an .htaccess file.
 This involves creating and editing this file on your web server.
-View the following articles for information on creating or editing this file:
+See the following articles for information on creating or editing this file:

 RewriteEngine On

-See the following article for more information on how to modify a WordPress site URL:
+WordPress sites can modify how the website URL appears within the WordPress dashboard.
+See this article for more information on how to modify a WordPress site URL.

-WordPress is unique in that it requires the URL to either force www or remove www from the domain name.
-If your database is forcing www, but your .htaccess file is forcing its removal (or vice versa), you’ll see a redirect loop error that mentions that the page isn't redirecting properly.
+WordPress is unique in that it requires the URL to either force or remove 'www' from the domain name.
+If the database is forcing one option, but the .htaccess file is forcing another, you'll see a redirect loop error on your website.

 See also